Santosh-Gupta/SparseTorch/README.md

 Biggest hurdle: latency of reading/writing values to memory mapped files.

 To do:
+-test data gadget

-Fastest way to retrieve/write hundreds of thousands of float32 arrays in an instance, and set them to Pytorch tensor.
+-Fastest way to retrieve/write hundreds of thousands of float32 arrays in an instance, and set them to Pytorch tensor.

 Investigate parallelization, during machine learning forward pass/backwards pass/weight update.